linrongbin16/fzfx.nvim/docs/GenericSchema.md

 ### Provider Decorator

-We cannot actually run a lua function ***inside the nvim editor*** as provider decorator for now, this is the limitation of current architecture.
+We cannot actually run a lua function **_inside the nvim editor_** as provider decorator for now, this is the limitation of current architecture.

 Because both providers and decorators are running in a child process launched by the fzf binary, which is outside of the nvim editor process (the editor you're using), and all nvim plugins are been disabled, so it's not able to found the lua function.

-> Making RPC request for every line generated from provider, going from the child process (outside of nvim editor) to the nvim editor, invoking the decorator hook, then going back.
-Take performance into consideration, this will bring much complex architectural design cross the child process launched by fzf binary and the nvim editor (parent process).
+> Making RPC request for every line generated from provider, it will bring much complicated architectural design cross the child process launched by fzf binary and the parent process, e.g. the nvim editor itself.

 So, to invoke a lua function, you need to first expose it to the environment runtime path (e.g. `$PATH`) so lua module system could find it.